-Yandex and Uber to merge in Russia and five other countries
+Uber and Yandex to combine ride-hailing in Russia and beyond

-FRANKFURT (Reuters) - Yandex, the "Google of Russia", and Uber have agreed to merge their ride-sharing businesses in Russia and five neighboring markets with Yandex as leading partner, the companies said on Thursday.
+FRANKFURT/MOSCOW (Reuters) - Uber and Yandex, the "Google of Russia", have agreed to combine their Russian ride-sharing businesses, with Yandex becoming the leading partner in a deal that extends to five neighboring markets.

+The agreement sent Yandex shares rocketing 17 percent in afternoon Moscow trade on Thursday and follows the merger in May of rival Russian taxi players Fasten and Rutaxi.

+"With this deal Yandex eliminates an aggressive competitor which, in the long run, will lead to improved monetization and profitability," said Sergey Libin, an analyst with Raiffeisen Bank in Moscow.
+"It's a good deal."

 The deal marks another pullback from Uber's breakneck global expansion, coming a year after its exit from China.
+It does have potential upside for the Silicon Valley online taxi hailing pioneer, based on its 36.6 percent stake in the merged company.

+San Francisco-based Uber has agreed to invest $225 million (13.5 billion rubles) while Yandex will contribute $100 million into a new joint company in which Yandex will own 59.3 percent and employees have a 4.1 percent stake.

+For months Uber has struggled with legal setbacks, accusations of a sexist work culture and driver protests, culminating in the June departure of co-founder and CEO Travis Kalanick under investor pressure.

 In a joint statement, Yandex and Uber said they will join forces in Russia, Armenia, Azerbaijan, Belarus, Georgia and Kazakhstan to create a new company operating in some 127 cities, in a deal expected to close in the fourth quarter.

-As part of the deal, Uber will contribute its UberEATS food delivery business in the six-country region to the new venture.
+Uber will contribute its UberEATS food delivery business in the six-country region to the new venture.
 Diversified internet giant Yandex is the dominant player in Web search, maps and mobile navigation in the region.

-San Francisco-based Uber has agreed to invest $225 million while Yandex has agreed to invest $100 million into a new joint company in which Yandex will own 59.3 percent, Uber hold 36.6 percent and employees having a 4.1 percent stake.

 Uber said that the merger in Eastern Europe does not imply a strategy of further retrenchment elsewhere.
 Indeed, financial terms of the deal make it a lucrative one, it said.